2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/objects/settings.md

 * `@Settings.GetSource("View").PrimaryColor` would return `#FF0000`
 * `@Settings.GetSource("App").PrimaryColor` would return `#CCCCCC`

-> [!TIP]
-> You can get the full list of sources and their names [here](xref:Basics.Configuration.SettingsStack)
 ---

 ## History

-1. Previously you could use App.Settings since ca. 2sxc 6
+1. You could use `App.Settings` since ca. 2sxc 6
-1. Settings object Introduced in 2sxc 12.02 to consolidate View and App Settings
+1. `Settings` object Introduced in 2sxc 12.02 to consolidate View and App Settings
-1. Settings object was expanden in 12.03/12.04 to also cover global, portal and site level settings - see [settings docs](xref:Basics.Configuration.Index)
+1. `Settings` object was expanded in 12.04 to also cover global, portal and site level settings - see [settings docs](xref:Basics.Configuration.Index)